yishanhe/scholar-pac/README.md

         TCPKeepAlive yes
         Compression yes
         CompressionLevel 9
+        ServerAliveInterval 60
+        ServerAliveCountMax 60
         User yourusername

-You can setup up more options at your decisions.
+Those options are at your decisions.

-## setup Chrome
+## Setup Chrome
+There are many options to explore on different operating systems and browsers for proxying.
+I will give an example on Chrome.

 Install [SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en)

-Delete default profiles.
+Delete those default profiles.
 Add a new profile and select PAC file, import the PAC file in this repository.
-A url also works as [xxx](xxx)
-Then you are done.
+Using a url of this file also works: [http://yishanhe.net/scholar.pac](http://yishanhe.net/scholar.pac).
+Name this profile and save it.

 ## Usage
-First, start your tunnel `ssh -l -N tunnel-name` (You can use an alias if you find inputing `-l -N` annoying.)
+First, start your tunnel `ssh -l -N tunnel-name` (You can use an alias if you find inputing `ssh -l -N` annoying.)
 This will run in background.
-You can find this process and kill it if you want. `px aux | grep tunnel-name` to get its pid xxxx and `kill xxxx`.
+In case, you can find this process and kill it by `px aux | grep tunnel-name` to get its pid xxxxxx and `kill xxxxxx`.

-Then turn on your SwitchyOmega.
-It is all set.
+After turninig on your SwitchyOmega to the profile you previously set, it is all set.

 Enjoy it.

 Try google `my ip` to test or just go to IEEE explorer to test.

-Sometimes, you need to refresh the targeted page several times.
+- Sometimes, you need to refresh the targeted page several times such that you can see "purchase"->"download".
+- Sometimes, the ssh link may not be stable on celluar tethering.
+Better turn on compression.

+## Accepting Pull Request to updaing the PAC file.